 In preparing a client's case, I take a proactive approach, similar to what I did as a prosecutor.
 I visit and examine the scene and photograph the exact area where the field sobriety tests occurred.
 Records relating to the police officer's case file and the Intoxilyzer machine are exhaustively reviewed and scrutinized for mistakes.
 I work to reveal those mistakes to the prosecutor and, if necessary, expose them to the jury.

 Arrested for DWI?
-Contact me today to schedule a consultation with a Fort Bend DWI attorney.
+Contact me today by calling (281) 817-8737 to schedule a consultation with a Fort Bend DWI attorney.

 Breath Test Defense in Texas